Immigration Arrangements for Non-local Graduates (IANG)

 Part-time on-campus and summer jobs

-- Non-local students studying full-time locally-accredited local or non-local programmes at undergraduate level or above whose study period is not less than one academic year may take up study/curriculum-related internships as arranged or endorsed by institutions, subject to a maximum duration of one academic year, or one-third of the normal duration of the relevant full-time academic programme, whichever is the shorter;
+- Non-local students of full-time locally-accredited local or non-local programmes at undergraduate level or above whose study period is not less than one academic year may take up study/curriculum-related internships as arranged or endorsed by institutions they are studying in, subject to a maximum duration of one academic year, or one-third of the normal duration of the relevant full-time academic programme, whichever is the shorter;

-- Non-local students of full-time locally-accredited sub-degree local programmes with a study period of not less than two academic years are allowed to take up internships which are mandatory, study/curriculum-related and arranged or endorsed by institutions, subject to a maximum duration of six months;
+- Non-local students of full-time locally-accredited sub-degree local programmes with a study period of not less than two academic years may apply take up internships which are mandatory, study/curriculum-related and arranged or endorsed by institutions they are studying in, subject to a maximum duration of six months;

-- Non-local students (excluding exchange students) studying full-time locally-accredited local programmes at undergraduate level or above whose study period is not less than one academic year may take up –
+- Non-local students (excluding exchange students) of full-time locally-accredited local programmes at undergraduate level or above whose study period is not less than one academic year may, during the currency of their limit of stay, take up –

 - part-time on-campus employment for not more than 20 hours per week throughout the year; and

-- summer jobs without any limit on working hours and location.
+- employment during the summer months from 1 June to 31 August (both dates inclusive) without any limit in relation to working hours and location.